alvesalexsander/whatsappButton/README.md

 ## Building

-This section is a more techinical insight that explains how the whatsappButton.js works
+This section is a more technical insight that explains how the *whatsappButton.js* works.

  **1. Technology Stack** - The plugin is fully developed with front-end technology.
 Made with Vanilla JavaScript and CSS Rules.
  <br>There is no other dependency that a web browser capable of parsing JavaScript ES6 and CSS3 specifications to run *whatsappButton.js*.